danilinares/quickpsy/README.md

 Features
 --------

--   Fits and plots several conditions simultaneosly.
+-   Fits and plots several conditions simultaneosly (using maximum likelihood).

 -   Initial parameters are not necessary.